maziac/DeZog/documentation/ReverseEngineeringUsage.md

 2. Start a DeZog debug session
 3. Step, understand code
 4. Copy understood code from disasm.list to pacman.list
-5. Work on new code in pacman.list
+5. Work on the code in pacman.list
 	- Comment the code
 	- Exchange label names with more meaningful names.
+6. Save pacman.list
+7. Reload the list file.
+In the command palette type: ```DeZog: reload the list file(s).``` At that point DeZog will re-read the symbols and also do a new disassembly: The code from the pacman.list is removed from the disassembly.
+So, when stepping the pacman.list is used whenever the PC points to code in that file.
+The rest of the disassembly will also use the new labels.
-6. Goto 3
+7. Goto 3

-7. If a portion of code has been understood save pacman.list
-8. Terminate the debug session
-9. Goto 2 to re-read the pacman.list file with the symbols.
+Note: The re-load of the list file takes place while the debug session is still active.
+I.e. you can simply continue with the debugging.